|

 photos © Adrian Welch

 The McEwan Hall was built to seat 2000 for graduations, concerts and public functions.
-The Hall was used by the City of Edinburgh before building their own Usher Hall in 1914 with funds donated by rival Edinburgh brewers.
+The Hall was used by the City of Edinburgh before building their own Usher Hall in 1914 with donated funds.

 The interior decoration was by William Palin, who had worked at the Science Museum in London.
 The female figures around the dome represent the Arts & Sciences.
 McEwan himself appears in the mural of Minerva in the Grove of Academe, receiving the gift of the Hall.